ghc/ghc/docs/users_guide/exts/gadt.rst

       alternatives must be rigid.

    A type is "rigid" if it is completely known to the compiler at its binding site.
-The easiest way to ensure that a variable a rigid type is to give it a type signature.
+The easiest way to ensure that a variable has a rigid type is to give it a type signature.
 For more precise details see `Simple unification-based type inference for
    GADTs <https://research.microsoft.com/%7Esimonpj/papers/gadt/>`__.
 The